10 Excellent Basic Yoga Poses for Beginners

 If you are a beginner and new fellow to yoga, so there are some guidelines which are very essential to learn yoga for you.
-By these guidelines, you feel comfortable and do yoga practice at your own home without any worry.
+By these guidelines, you feel comfortable and do yoga practice on back pain mattress without any worry.
 There are over 300 positions and poses in yoga but these positions may start to you off on the right path.
 As a beginner’s yoga program you do each for 5 to 10 breaths every day.

 Here is our picks for 10 most important yoga positions and guidelines for beginners.
 One important thing to tell you that you may do not able to that pose exactly as shown in a picture so, try to do that pose which you easily can do.